eons-dev/eons.lib/README.md

 NOTE: per the above section on the Configuration File, you can set `repo_username` in the environment to avoid passing credentials on the command line, or worse, you can store them in plain text in the configuration file ;)

 ## Extension

+When extending a program that derives from eons, defer to that program's means of extension.
+However, the following utilities may greatly aid in standardizing downstream code.

 ### User Functor